Middle School Eligibility

 High School Eligibility

 Entry to High School is based on social, emotional and academic readiness for the rigorous college preparatory Mount Madonna High School program.
 This includes a 3.0 overall average with no grade lower than C, satisfactory scores on standardized exams, and a record of good conduct and positive contributions to the school community.
-In addition, students are required to have completed at least one year of study of a foreign language, preferably Spanish, prior to enrolling in the 9th grade.
+In addition, it is recommended but not required for students to have completed at least one year of study of a foreign language, preferably Spanish, prior to enrolling in the 9th grade.
+Please contact if you have specific questions about your child’s eligibility as special circumstances are taken into consideration during the admissions process.

 In order to fully appreciate and see our unique educational programs in action, we ask parents to first visit the campus and meet with a member of our school admissions team.
 Parents and students view the facilities, learn about the mission and history of our school, the overview of programs, parent participation, transportation and the admissions process.
 We ask that parents visit the school in advance of, or at the same time as a student shadow day.

-To schedule a tour or shadow day, please fill out our online form or call Jessica Ravetz at 408-846-4042.
-When leaving a message, please include your name, your child’s name and grade, and a phone number with best times to reach you.
+To schedule a tour or shadow day, please fill out our online form or call our admissions team at 408-846-4042.
+When leaving a message, please include your name, your child’s name and grade, and a phone number with the best times to reach you.
 Please also follow up with an email to .

 Apply online – You will be prompted to create an account to get started.
 Use this account for all applications within the family.
 It will allow you to save your work as you complete the application(s).
 Please complete the form in its entirety.
 A separate application is required for each student.